Gokuaf/form-mvc/README.md

 # form-mvc
-this project is on the basis of mvc (model, view, controller) created while developing new skill.
+this project is based on .Net MVC (model, view, controller) created while developing new skills.
+And, a new framework is introduced known as Bootstrap in the project.